Skip to content

 • New tracked PowerShell files must not be added in workspace-owned repos or managed app worktrees unless this policy explicitly allows them.

-• Allowed aMuTorrent and eMuleBB runtime scripts must declare #Requires -Version 5.1.
+• Allowed eMuleBB runtime scripts must declare #Requires -Version 5.1.

 • Workspace hygiene checks must fail when tracked PowerShell appears outside the allowed path or when an allowed script omits the required header.